HimanshuRW/Sorting-Visualer/readme.md

 ## Live Demo
 Explore the live demo of the Sorting Algorithm Visualizer [here](https://sorting-visualiser-o1n4.onrender.com).

-# React Sorting Algorithm Visualizer

-This project is a web-based sorting algorithm visualizer built using React.
-It allows users to interactively visualize the step-by-step execution of various sorting algorithms on a randomly generated array of elements.

-## Live Demo
-Explore the live demo of the Sorting Algorithm Visualizer [here](<insert your live demo link>).

 ## Getting Started
 To run the project locally, follow these steps: